 I often promote starting a side business as a way to either create an additional income, or as a strategy to diversify income sources.
 But the very term “side business” may be intimidating to a lot of people who have never been self-employed.
 But a side business – like any form of self-employment – is really just about selling your skills on the open market.
 If you can figure that part out, the rest is actually pretty easy.

 In Can You Barter For What You Need? we discussed using your skills and services to barter for products and services you need.
-You can take the same principle however, selling your skills and services direct for a cash income, and nearly everyone has one or more skills to do this.
-You can do this as a side business, and eventually make it full time.
+You can take the same principle however, selling your skills and services direct for a cash income.
+And nearly everyone has one or more skills to do this.
+You can do it as a side business, and eventually make it full time.

 “What skills could I possible sell?”